laurenstclair/Laur.ai/README.md

   2. Tokenize and tag words: words are split up from phrases to then be categorized based on the type
   3. Lemmatize words: convert words into their base form
   4. Create a bag of words

+## Features

+### Simple Chatbot
+laur_ai uses a mix of natural language processing and semi-supervised learning to produce responses to a given context from the data that it has been trained on.
+In this way, our chatbot can respond to a wide variety of topics, but is limited by the quality of data that it is trained on.
+If multiple contexts in the training data have the same maximum similarity, the model will randomly select a response to one.

+### Autocorrect
+laur_ai uses an autocorrect function that will guess the most similar word to a misspelling.
+The autocorrect feature recognizes nouns via Named Entity Recognition and does not attempt to correct any proper noun.

+### Response to Unrecognized words
+If the maximum similarity found is below a threshold (defeault is 0.05) then the bot will select a noun in the given context and say that it does not know what it means.